Lakhankumawat/LearnCPP/S-Stack/README.md

 The corresponding expression in postfix form is abc*+d+.
 The postfix expressions can be evaluated easily using a stack.
 We will cover postfix expression evaluation in a separate post.

 ## Algorithm
+- Time Complexity O(n) , where n is length of expression .

 (information from geeksforgeeks)
 1. Scan the infix expression from left to right.
 2. If the scanned character is an operand, output it.